Sheriff: 3 dead, 2 wounded in shooting at Wisconsin tavern

 The suspect had been asked to leave the bar, but returned and opened fire.
 Beth said shots were fired inside and outside the bar, which he described as “very busy” at the time.
 He left open the possibility that there was more than one suspect.
 He said he believed at least one handgun was used.

 Officials were still working to determine the identities of the people who died.
 Beth said two people died at the scene.
 The third person hopped in a car with two other people, who moments later flagged down a police vehicle.
-The officer drove the victim to a hospital where the victim was pronounced dead, Beth said.
+The officer drove the victim to a hospital where that person was pronounced dead, Beth said.

-The two people who were wounded by gunshots were taken to area hospitals.
+The two people who were shot and wounded were taken to area hospitals.
 There may have been more people with less serious injuries, and the sheriff’s department has contacted local hospitals to find them, Beth said.

 “It was just chaos,” he said.
 “People are just running, people screaming.”